in an ever-growing digital world, where hybrid working is becoming the norm, it's essential to keep your employees

 Team building can also be used to provide recognition to employees by highlighting the work specific employees are doing and the behaviours that have led to the recipient receiving the recognition.
 By incorporating recognition into the team building you can send a strong message to every attendee about your company values and what that means to the success of the organisation.

 Perhaps the key benefit of a properly planned team building activity is improved communication between employees.
 Enjoyable, fun activities enable employees to get to know each other, create a better understanding of each other and break down walls of mistrust by encouraging people to focus on what they have in common rather than their differences.

 Team building activities can be a powerful way to develop collaboration and trust, improve motivation, nurture strengths, and address weaknesses.
-However, they need to be have a real purpose and be properly planned in order to make a genuine impact, rather than just providing ‘a nice day out of the office’.
+However, they need to be have a real purpose and be properly planned in order to make a genuine impact.

 do you know the types of behaviours you should be promoting?